Sequential $\delta$-optimal consumption and investment for stochastic volatility markets with unknown parameters: Solution of the HJB equation

-We are ready to state the result about the solution of the HJB equation: \begin{proposition} The HJB equation \eqref{eq:HJB-h} has a unique solution which is the solution $h$ of the fixed-point problem $\cL_\zs{h}=h$. \end{proposition} \proof Choosing in \eqref{sec:PrL.4} the function $f=u$ and taking into account the representation \eqref{eq:u=Lf} and the fixed point equation $\cL_\zs{h}=h\,$ we obtain, that the solution of equation \eqref{sec:PrL.4}
+We are ready to state the result about the solution of the HJB equation. \begin{proposition} The HJB equation \eqref{eq:HJB-h} has a unique solution which is the solution $h$ of the fixed-point problem $\cL_\zs{h}=h$. \end{proposition} \begin{proof} First, note that in view of Lemma \ref{lemma_4.19*}, the function $\cL_h(t,y)$ is $1/2$-Hl\"{o}lderian with respect to $t$ on $|y|<n$ for any $n \ge 1$.
+Therefor, choosing in \eqref{sec:PrL.4} the function $f=f_n(t,y)=u(t,\wt y_n)$ (where $\wt y_n$ is the projection of $y$ into $[-n,n]$) we obtain through Theorem 5.1 from \cite{LadyzenskajaSolonnikovUralceva1967} (p.
+320) and Lemma \ref{lemma_4.19*}, that the equation \eqref{sec:PrL.4} has a unique solution $u_n(t,y)$.
+It is clear that the function

+is the solution to equation \eqref{sec:PrL.4} for $f=u(t,y)$.
+Taking into account the representation \eqref{eq:u=Lf} and the fixed point equation $\cL_\zs{h}=h\,$ we obtain, that the solution of equation \eqref{sec:PrL.4}

 Therefore, the function $h$ satisfies equation \eqref{eq:HJB-h}.
-Moreover, this solution is unique since $h$ is the unique solution of the fixed point problem. \endproof
+Moreover, this solution is unique since $h$ is the unique solution of the fixed point problem.